palantir/policy-bot/README.md

       - "config/special\\.file"

   # "only_changed_files" is satisfied if all files changed by the pull request
   # match at least one regular expression in the list.
-The "ignore" list is
-  # optional and will ignore any files that match the regular expressions listed.
   only_changed_files:
     paths:
       - "config/.*"